n43/react-pannable/packages/pannable/docs/player.md

 #### `autoplayInterval`?: number

-Interval of two automatic scroll(in ms).
+Delay between transitions (in ms).
 The default value is `3000`

 #### `loop`?: boolean

-Determines whether continuous loop mode is enabled.
+Determines whether the player should loop indefinitely.
 The default value is `true`

 ## APIs

 #### go({delta: number, animated?: boolean})

-Scrolls the content with the specified times of width or height.
-Whether `delta` is greater than 0, determines the direction of scroll.
+Seeks to the specified page that calculates by the current page and `delta` which means the number of pages to scroll by.

 #### rewind()

-Scrolls to the previous view.
+Seeks to the previous page.

 #### forward()

-Scrolls to the next view.
+Seeks to the next page.